puddily/SequenceGrabber/README.md

 Usage:
 Open SequenceGrabber.py with IDLE or command prompt and enter your User ID to download sequences.

 To find your User ID, go to your profile page.
-It is at the end of the URL bar.
+Your User ID is located at the end of the URL bar.

 Duplicate sequences are not downloaded.